makeniii/NBA-Elo-Rankings/diary.md

 Next, I need to figure out the scope of this project.
 I have a rough idea that I want a website(local) visually showing me the power rankings.
 Probably start with a simple text based version before moving to a visual (graph?) representation of the rankings.
 There are many different features that can be added to this like a predictor for NBA champs, ladder etc.

 Also, figure out what programming language to use.
 It'll be easier for me to tweak and test the formula once it's been coded than using pen and paper to check.

+Going to log the time spent on this project.

+Time: 6:00

+\* All times are an approximation formatted as hh:mm

+# 6/11/22

+I've decided that the programming language I'll primarily use is python3.9 (it's what's installed on my pc) with javascript - well probably - for the website side.
+Created the project in github to keep track of issues and added the first issue which was to decide on a programming language.
+Completed that obviously.
+Now, moving on to what milestones I should set for the project.
+After thinking and writing down some ideas, the first milestone should be the backend with a simple implementation of the formula I currently have.
+The second milestone would be a simple website that displays the information as a chart.
+From there I can add more features and complexities to it.

+Created 2 milestones and added all(?) tasks for the simple backend milestone.